Gerosh-George/Classifier-Model-SE/README.md

 Open the folder that is cloned in VsCode.

-In terminal of vscode type following commmands:
+In terminal of vscode type following commmands: <br>
 Create virtual environment.
 Run the app only in venv.
 - python -m venv venv
 - venv\Scripts\activate <br>